 Given the lead time of defence projects, timing is everything.

-In this presentation, which will resonate with compliance professionals in both the defence and dual-use space, Warren Bayliss, Global Head of Export Controls at the Rolls-Royce Defence business, will explore the key compliance risks inherent in the defence supply chain, and how they can be managed in a way that also enables the company’s commercial imperatives.
+In this presentation, which will resonate with compliance professionals in both the defence and dual-use space, Arthur Browne, Export Control Manager for the Rolls-Royce Supply Chain Unit, will explore the key compliance risks inherent in the defence supply chain, and how they can be managed in a way that also enables the company’s commercial imperatives.

 Since Donald Trump announced in May 2018 that the US would be pulling out of the JCPOA, the divergence between the US and the EU regarding Iran has only widened.
 At that time, the EU announced that it would be reactivating its ‘blocking statute’ – initially a response to sanctions imposed against Cuba in 1996.